Keep our news free from ads and paywalls by making a donation to support our work!

 Notes from Poland is run by a small editorial team and is published by an independent, non-profit foundation that is funded through donations from our readers.
 We cannot do what we do without your support.

-Poland plans to roll out a package of measures to curb rising fuel costs driven by the war in the Middle East, the government has announced.
-The measures include cutting VAT on fuel to 8%, reducing excise duty, and introducing a daily cap on fuel retail prices.
+Poland’s government has announced a package of measures to curb rising fuel costs driven by the conflict in the Middle East.
+They include cutting VAT on fuel from 23% to 8%, reducing excise duty, and introducing a daily cap on fuel retail prices.

-Prime Minister Donald Tusk said he hoped the measures will reduce retail fuel prices by around 1.2 zloty (€0.28) per litre and could be implemented before Easter.
+Prime Minister Donald Tusk said he hoped the measures would reduce retail fuel prices by around 1.2 zloty (€0.28) per litre and could be implemented before Easter.

-The announcements come a day after retail diesel prices in Poland hit a record high, driven by the United States and Israel’s war in Iran, as well as Tehran’s decision to effectively close the Strait of Hormuz, a key shipping route for about 20% of global oil and liquefied natural gas supplies.
+The announcements come a day after retail diesel prices in Poland hit a record high, driven by the United States and Israel’s attacks on Iran and Tehran’s response to them, including effectively closing down the Strait of Hormuz, a shipping route for about 20% of global oil and liquefied natural gas supplies.

-To bring prices back down, the government plans to cut VAT on fuel to 8% from 23% and reduce excise duty by 0.29 zloty per litre for petrol, and by 0.28 zloty per litre for diesel, to the minimum level required by the European Union, Tusk said.
+Prices for other fuels have also been rising and, to bring them back down, the government unveiled plans on Thursday to cut VAT on fuel to 8% from 23% and reduce excise duty by 0.29 zloty per litre for petrol and 0.28 zloty per litre for diesel, to the minimum level required by the European Union, Tusk said.

-Finance minister Andrzej Domański said on Thursday that slashing VAT on fuel would cost the state budget around 900 million zloty a month, while cutting excise duties would result in a monthly loss of around 700 million zloty.
-He explained, however, that the tax rates would be adjusted to changing market conditions.
+Finance minister Andrzej Domański said that the proposed VAT cut would cost the state budget around 900 million zloty a month, while reducing excise duties would result in a monthly loss of around 700 million zloty.
+But he added that the tax rates would be adjusted to changing market conditions.

-Tusk added that the government also plans to introduce a cap on fuel prices to avoid a repeat of past situations where, despite tax cuts, “the final prices at the petrol station for the customer not only failed to fall…but actually rose”.
+Tusk also revealed that the government also plans to introduce a cap on fuel prices to avoid a repeat of past situations where, despite tax cuts, “the final prices at the petrol station for the customer not only failed to fall…but actually rose”.

 The maximum price will be set each day by the energy minister based on the average wholesale price index and minimum operating costs.
 Further planned measures include a so-called windfall tax on oil companies’ extraordinary profits made as a result of surging global prices.